seanstankowski/SnapPallete/README.md

     pip install opencv-python numpy matplotlib

 ### Script Execution
-To ensure accurate results, execute the SnapSpectrum script in the directory containing the target images.
+To ensure accurate results, execute the SnapPalette script in the directory containing the target images.
 Results are automatically saved in the same directory as a CSV file.

 #### Steps:
 1. Place all images in a single directory.